nxp-mcuxpresso/mcuxsdk-examples/_boards/evkbmimxrt1170/lvgl_examples/lvgl_examples_readme.md

 ----------------
 To use XRGB8888, select "Use XRGB8888 pixel format".

-To use 1-bit color depth, unselect "Use XRGB8888 pixel format", select "Use LUT 8 pixel format", then select "1 byte per pixel" in "Middleware->LVGL Configuration -> Color Settings -> Color depth"

 To use 8-bit color depth, unselect "Use XRGB8888 pixel format", select "Use LUT 8 pixel format", then select RGB232 in "Middleware->LVGL Configuration -> Color Settings -> Color depth"